NexPlayer/Android-SDK/advanced.md

 This method is called to get information about a Downloader event.

-Note that this method cannot be called until after initializing NexPlayer™ by calling init().
+Note that this method cannot be called until after initializing NexPlayer by calling init().

 **Parameters**